HISTORY OF PRESIDENTS’ DAY

-These two men presided during two great wars, one for freedom of independent government, the other for a different kind of freedom.
-But about the same number of Americans died in that second war than all other wars Americans were ever involved in… because the dead were counted on both sides.
+These two men presided during two great wars, one for freedom of independent government, one for a different kind of freedom.
+But about the same number of Americans died in the Civil War than all other wars Americans were ever involved in — because we count the dead on both sides.
 Counting those who died on battlefields combined with those who died of disease and infection during the war, it accounted for over 4% of the American population

 It is rather for us to be here dedicated to the great task remaining before us that from these honored dead we take increased devotion to that cause for which they gave the last full measure of devotion, that we here highly resolve that these dead shall not have died in vain, that this nation under God shall have a new birth of freedom, and that government of the people by the people for the people shall not perish from the earth.